Grade 8 Overview

 How long does it take to complete my courses?

 Students complete courses at their own pace.
 Most students take a few months to complete a course, while some have completed their course in a little as one month.
-Each course is allotted four months to complete with the possibility of placing the course on hold for a maximum of two months.

 Can I take a grade 9 course?